tobimori/kirby-baukasten/.github/README.md

 An opinionated, supercharged version of the Kirby Plainkit used internally at Love & Kindness for our clients' sites, with preconfigured tooling and plugins.

+> [!NOTE]
+> While Kirby Baukasten is open source & used in production as base for my own projects, it's not properly versioned, and I'm not offering support for it.
+Instead, it should serve as a reference or guide for implementing certain best practices in your own starterkit.

 ## Requirements

 - PHP 8.2+ with composer